elmomoilanen/Halloc/README.md

 make && make test && make clean
 ```

+that on success places the static library file `libhalloc.a` in top-level of this library folder structure.

 In case of build failure or tests not passing, this library may not be usable in your system "as is".
-Library uses C11 standard and is designed mainly for Linux.

 ## Usage ##

 Header file `halloc.h` defines public APIs for the library.
 Use `halloc()` to request new memory allocation and `hfree()` to deallocate this memory.
 In addition, there are three functions to provide detailed memory statistics for total or type specific memory usage.

-Following code section gives an example use case of halloc, containing code necessary only to halloc.
-The code snippet shows what makes the halloc library interesting, which is the mentioned availability of couple of virtual memory usage statistics, each beginning with the "halloc_print" prefix.
+Following code section gives an example use case of the halloc library.
+The code snippet illustrates functionality that makes the library interesting, e.g. the mentioned availability of few virtual memory usage statistics, each beginning with the "halloc_print" prefix.

 ```C
 #include "halloc.h"